What is the best time to go whale watching in southern california?

 Time of Day

-The best time of day for whale watching can vary depending on the species of whale you are hoping to see.
-Gray whales are typically more active in the morning, while humpback whales are more active in the afternoon.
-It’s best to check with your tour company to see what time they recommend for the best chance of spotting whales.
+The best time of day for whale watching can vary depending on the species you’re hoping to see.
+Gray whales are often more active and visible in the morning hours, while humpback whales tend to surface more frequently in the afternoon.
+Conditions can also change with the weather and tides, so it’s always a good idea to check with your tour operator for their expert recommendation on the ideal departure time.